 - Memory loss

 Mostly made up of everyday household items, these drugs cause brief feelings of euphoria.
 As the name suggests, inhalants are always inhaled as gases or fumes.
-The “highs” slightly differ from inhalant to inhalant, but most abusers are willing to huff whatever inhalant they can acquire.
+The “highs” slightly differ between inhalants, but most people who abuse inhalants are willing to huff whatever substance they can get.

 Examples of inhalants include: